sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

 ## Exercise 2: Setup continuous integration

+Next in this exercise, we will setup a CI and CD pipeline.
+Let's start with build first.

 1. Return to **VSTS**.
 On the **Files** tab of the **Code** hub, click **Set up build**.

    ![setupbuild](images/setupbuild.png)

 1. This will take you to the **Build and Release** hub in VSTS.
-Building **Azure Functions Project** is similar to building **ASP.NET Core** apps.
+It's super easy to setup the build pipeline with the new **ASP.NET Core** template.
 Select **ASP.NET Core**, and click **Apply**.
    ![selecttemplate](images/selecttemplate.png)

-1. Now you will see that the required tasks are automatically added to the build definition by the template.
-These are the steps that will automatically run every time you push code changes.
+1. This should add a bunch of tasks to the the build definition.
+We can leave most of the the tasks untouched with just the default values.

       ![buildtasks](images/buildtasks.png)

 1. Select **Publish** task.
 Uncheck the **Publish Web Projects** field and enter ****/*.csproj** in **Path to Projects** field.